-During the trial it was testified that the parties were related whereby the Appellant is a friend of the father of the Respondent and that the Respondent and the Appellant had an agreement for sale and importation of motor vehicles for re-sale wherein the Respondent allegedly had given the Applicant a motor vehicle (Toyota IST) to sell on her behalf at Tshs.
+parties were related whereby the the Respondent and that the greement for sale and importation e Respondent allegedly had given the Applicant a motor vehicle (Toyota IST) to sell on her behalf at Tshs.
 9 or 8 million but this car was eventually sold by the Appellant at Tshs.7,500,000/= because the Appellant had inspected the car and had found that it was worn out in some parts.
 It was alleged by the Respondent that she was not paid her money in full whereby the Appellant wanted to give her land at Kigamboni instead, but that the Respondent had not accepted.
 Therefore, the sum remained unpaid.